Pylons/pyramid/docs/glossary.rst

   View Callable
     A "view callable" is a callable Python object which is associated with a :term:`view configuration`; it returns a :term:`response` object .
-It should accept two values: :term:`context` and :term:`request`.
-An alternate calling convention allows a view to be defined as a a callable which only accepts a single ``request`` argument.
+A view callable accepts a single argument: ``request``, which will be an instance of a :term:`request` object.
+An alternate calling convention allows a view to be defined as a callable which accepts a pair of arguments: ``context`` and ``request``: this calling convention is useful for traversal-based applications in which the context is always very important.
 A view callable is the primary mechanism by which a developer writes user interface code within :mod:`repoze.bfg`.
+See
-    See :ref:`views_chapter` for more information about
+    :ref:`views_chapter` for more information about :mod:`repoze.bfg`
-    :mod:`repoze.bfg` view callables.
+    view callables.
   View Configuration
     View configuration is the act of associating a view callable with configuration information.
 This configuration information helps